kymatio/kymatio/README.md

 ## Keras

-After installing the latest version of `keras`, you can call `Scattering2D` as a `tf.Module` via for instance:
+After installing the latest version of `tensorflow`, you can call `Scattering2D` as a Keras `Layer` via for instance:

 ```
 from kymatio.keras import Scattering2D